 Coram – infancy contact in adoption and fostering: building on research by ACP member Jenny Kenrick, this children’s charity has been raising awareness of the impact on vulnerable infants subject to care proceedings of contact arrangements ordered for them.
 Read Coram’s response to the Department for Education’s Review of Contact Arrangements for Children in Care (August 2012), which highlights the need for improved guidance to ensure the infant’s experience is taken into account when making contact arrangements.

-Former ACP chair Beverley Tydeman was interviewed in the February/March 2011 issue of YoungMinds about the roll out of the Improving Access to Psychological Therapies (IAPT) programme to children and young people.
-Read the article here.
+Child psychotherapist and former ACP chair, Beverley Tydeman, was interviewed in YoungMinds magazine (February/March) about the roll out of the Improving Access to Psychological Therapies (IAPT) programme to children and young people.
+Read the article in full here.